rasmussvala/TNM084-Procedural-Planet/README.md

 ## Overview

 This THREE.js project, part of the  [TNM084 Procedural Methods for Images](https://studieinfo.liu.se/kurs/TNM084/ht-2024) course at Linköping University, generates procedurally created planets.
 It utilizes various types of noises to produce unique landscapes and scenery.
+Try it here: [procedural-planet.vercel.app](https://proceduralplanet.vercel.app/).
+To generate a new planet refresh the page.

 ## Usage